 In Adobe Photoshop or Photoshop Elements: File>File Info>Description

 In Adobe Lightroom: Library Module under the Metadata Tab>Caption field – complete caption and title fields.
 Clear tags such as rating and labels.

 In Apple Aperture: Show Inspector (I) and select Metadata Tab->General->Caption

 - description (behaviour observed; background story; exact location, if any bait was used, and if so, what nature (eg at a baiting site): if the species is listed on the IUCN Red List: if the species is of scientific interest)

 - technical information (eg camera, lens, exposure, speed, ISO, any specialist equipment etc)

 - any post processing beyond lens profiles, colour temperature, dust spotting, global and local saturation and exposure changes, sharpening and cropping

-- your name in either the caption or image title, on the image itself or in any embedded EXIF
+- your name in either the caption or image title, or on the image itself.

 (iii) Set the Colour Space to Adobe RGB (1998).
 Preferably use a calibrated monitor, allowances will not be made for poorly colour managed/corrected images.